UpstreamDataInc/amodbus/doc/source/library/nullmodem.rst

 NullModem
 =========

-Pymodbus offers a special NullModem transport to help end-to-end test without network.
+amodbus offers a special NullModem transport to help end-to-end test without network.

-The NullModem is activated by setting host= (port= for serial) to NULLMODEM_HOST (import pymodbus.transport)
+The NullModem is activated by setting host= (port= for serial) to NULLMODEM_HOST (import amodbus.transport)

 The NullModem works with the normal transport types, and simply substitutes the physical connection:
 - *Serial* (RS-485) typically using a dongle